s-vhs/Xenooru/README.md

 ## Support

-For support, email me at [thencametears@yandex.com](mailto:thencametears@yandex.com) or join the [Team H33T et Henai Discord](https://discord.gg/uahG2fKVvg), my username on Discord is either `Heretic` or `Sieur`, go figure it out yourself.
+For support, email me at [thencametears@yandex.com](mailto:thencametears@yandex.com) or join the [Team H33T Support-Discord](https://discord.gg/uahG2fKVvg), my username on Discord is `Forsaken Maiden` or whatever, go figure it out yourself.

 ## Demo